Private Fine Dining in Mayfair, London

 Next door is the Kitchen Library, a small oval space totally taken up with a ‘C’ shaped banquette and a fabulous wooden table.
 The back wall is stuffed full off cookery books.
 You can imagine it might have been a chef’s office in the days before chef’s tables became popular – but it really is a fun space.
 Guests in these rooms can chat with the chefs but if you don’t want to spend your whole meal listening to the rigours of service, there are curtains and glass doors in each of the rooms, to allow for a modicum of privacy – not to mention air-conditioning.

 If you can’t stand the heat…..
 There’s one other PDR, the Lindsay Room – a fully functioning stately home-esque dining room.
-A large table fills the room, but can also be split into three rounds to seat a maximum of 30.
+A large table fills the room and can seat up to 24 guests.
 There’s a scalloped ceiling with striking chandelier offset by a huge mirror over a marble fireplace, the mantelpiece of which has two oversized lampshades and a choice selection of Corrigan’s career highlights, from awards to pictures.
 Candles are dotted around, the double doors (fire exit) are in an art deco style and complement the room, the linen is ironed, the cutlery is silver…this is elegance distilled down to a fine art and used for everything from corporate lunches and dinners to special personal events including birthdays and anniversaries.
 There is a minimum spend depending on room and time of booking.